bump-sh/docs/docs/help/account/billing.md

 We apply taxes in accordance with current regulations.
 Three scenarios are possible:

 - your billing address is located outside of Europe: we do not apply VAT.
-- your billing address is located in Europe (except France): we do not apply VAT.
-- your billing address is located in France: we apply a 20% VAT unless you provide your VAT number in your billing details.
+- your billing address is located in Europe : we apply a 20% VAT unless you provide your VAT number in your billing details.

 ## Payment issues